National Student Council Officers | National Student Council State Representatives

 Mexia, TX

-I’m a seventh grader at Mexia Junior High School in Mexia, TX, and I’m junior vice president of communications.
-My leadership journey began when I was age 11 on my softball team.
-During the season, I noticed our team wasn’t performing at its best, and I realized that communication and teamwork were areas where we needed to improve.
-To address this, I took the initiative to organize team-building events and create opportunities for the team to bond and communicate more effectively.
+Emalyn is a seventh grader at Mexia Junior High School in Mexia, TX.
+Her leadership journey began at age 11 on her softball team.
+During the season, she noticed her team wasn’t performing at its best, and she realized that communication and teamwork were areas where they needed to improve.
+To address this, she took the initiative to organize team-building events and create opportunities for the team to bond and communicate more effectively.

-Beyond sports, I’m actively involved in my church, where I volunteer to help younger members and assist in the sound booth.
-As a cheerleader at my school, I work to motivate and lead my peers while fostering school pride.
-I am also student council president.
+Beyond sports, she’s actively involved in her church, where she volunteers to help younger members and assist in the sound booth.
+As a cheerleader at her school, she works to motivate and lead her peers while fostering school pride.
+She is also student council president.

-Throughout all of these experiences, I’ve always made it a priority to set a good example and create a positive environment for others.
-I’m eager to contribute to our nation and help bring about positive change.
+Throughout all of these experiences, she’s always made it a priority to set a good example and create a positive environment for others.
+She’s eager to contribute to our nation and help bring about positive change.

 Saanvi Khara